jgrantps/gameofthrones/README.md

 ## Installation

-clone or download the project from github at https://github.com/jgrantps/gameofthrones
+Clone or download the project from github at https://github.com/jgrantps/gameofthrones

 Once loaded on your machine, change directories to the senior parent directory of the program (/gameofthrones)